masumsoft/express-cassandra/README.md

 ```

 What does the above code means?

 - `fields` are the columns of your table.
 For each column name the value can be a string representing the type or an object containing more specific informations. i.e.
     + ` "id"     : { "type": "uuid", "default": {"$db_function": "uuid()"} },` in this example id type is `uuid` and the default value is a cassandra function (so it will be executed from the database).
     + `"name"   : { "type": "varchar", "default": "no name provided"},` in this case name is a varchar and, if no value will be provided, it will have a default value of `no name provided`.
 The same goes for `surname`.
     + `complete_name` the default values is calculated from others field.
 When the orm processes your model instances, the `complete_name` will be the result of the function you defined.
 In the function `this` is bound to the current model instance.
-    + `age` no default is provided and we could write it just as `"age": "int"`.
+    + `age` no default is provided and we could write it just as `age: "int"`.
+    + `active` no default is provided and we could write it just as `active: "boolean"`.
     + `created`, like uuid(), will be evaluated from cassandra using the `now()` function.

-- `key`: here is where you define the key of your table.
+- `key`: here is where you define the primary key of your table.
 As you can imagine, the array defines a `compound primary key` and the first value of the array is the `partition key` and the others are the `clustering keys`.
-The `partition key` itself can be an array with multiple fields making it a `composite key`.
-Read more about compound keys on the <a href="http://docs.datastax.com/en/cql/3.1/cql/ddl/ddl_compound_keys_c.html" target="_blank">documentation</a>
+The `partition key` itself can be an array with multiple fields.
+When a partition key is an array of multiple fields, it is called a `composite` partition key.

+The partition key is the key field by which cassandra distributes it's data into multiple machines.
+So when querying cassandra, in most cases you need to provide the partition key, so cassandra knows which machines or partitions contains the data you are looking for.

+The clustering keys are used to keep the data sorted according to the field values of those keys in a partition.
+So that after getting into a partition, cassandra can find the required data under those partitions very quickly.
+As the data is sorted according to those keys, cassandra can efficiently seek to find the data it needs.

+Understanding the primary key parts is a crucial concept to cassandra data modeling.
+To get a detailed idea about them, read the cassandra documentation.
+For your convenience, following are some links to the relevant documentation pages:

+Read more about composite keys on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompositePartitionKeyConcept.html" target="_blank">composite key doc</a>

+Read more about the compound key here on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCompoundPrimaryKeyConcept.html" target="_blank">compound key documentation</a>

 - `clustering_order`: here you can define the clustering order of the clustering keys.
 If order is not defined, default value of ASC (ascending) is used.

+- `materialized_views` provides you the ability to define cassandra 3.x materialized views for your model table.
+You may want to read more about it on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateMV.html" target="_blank">materialized view documentation</a>.
+This is generally suited for querying high cardinality fields.

 - `indexes` are the index of your table.
 It's always an array of field names.
-You can read more on the <a href="http://www.datastax.com/documentation/cql/3.1/cql/ddl/ddl_primary_index_c.html" target="_blank">documentation</a>
+You can read more on the <a href="http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html" target="_blank">secondary index documentation</a>.
+This is generally suited for querying low cardinality fields, but not as low as boolean fields or fields with very limited number of variants.
+Very low cardinality fields are not a good separator of large datasets and hence not worthwhile to index.

 - `custom_index` provides the ability to define custom indexes with cassandra.
-Cassandra upto version 2.1.x supports only one custom index per table.
+Cassandra 3.x supports only one custom index per table.

 When you instantiate a model, every field you defined in schema is automatically a property of your instances.
 So, you can write: